Need fresh thinking? Help is a few keystrokes away.

 But it also brings peril.
 Uncertainty is inherent in anything live.
 Things can go wrong.
 Your spokesperson can make a mistake.
 Your customer or patient might say something unflattering.
 And people watching can easily post an ugly comment.
 This could result in a media frenzy.

-Healthcare companies are advised to consult with their agencies about Facebook Live—or anything new, really—to ensure that everything has been taken into account.
+Healthcare companies are advised to consult with their marketing agency about Facebook Live—or anything new, really—to ensure that everything has been taken into account.

 Not sure where to start?
 No problem.
 LAVIDGE experts in managing social media communities can point the way.